johnlindquist/broken-johnlindquist.com/content/blog/simplifying-mergemap-in-rxjs.md

 ### Endnotes:

-I know RxJS has more features than my trivial explanation and example.
+I know RxJS has more features than my trivial explanation and example including unsubscribe/complete, errors, scheduling, etc.
 The RxJS contributors have done incredible, inspirational work on the project.
 I also think stripping away all the features and approaching them from the ground up is great teaching tool.